MURDER AMONG FRIENDS

 THE APARTMENT EXHIBITION

 1854 Euclid St., Avondale, theapartmentexhibition.com.
 Artists Thony Aiuppy, Sterling Cox, Lily Kuonen and Edison William explore transparency, ownership and security while showcasing visual and performance art in a shared space in “The Apartment Exhibition,” curated by Staci Bu Shea.
-The exhibit is on display through June 2 at the garage apartment in Avondale.
-“Waffles” by Thony Aiuppy is presented 10 a.m.
+The “Open House” reception is held 5-8 p.m.
+May 10; the exhibit is on display through June 2 at the garage apartment in Avondale.
+Other events include “Sunday Kind of Conversation” by Lily Kuonen, 6 p.m.
+May 15; “Waffles” by Thony Aiuppy, 10 a.m.
 May 26.

 THE ART CENTER PREMIERE GALLERY

 Bank of America Tower, 50 N. Laura St., Downtown, 355-1757, tacjacksonville.org/premier.html.
-The juried exhibit “Landscapes: A Panoramic View” runs through May 29.
-“Outside/In,” a collaborative juried exhibit of works by members of the Art Center and Art Guild of Orange Park, is on display May 30-July 11.
+The juried exhibit “Landscapes: A Panoramic View” continues through May 29.
+“Outside/In,” a collaborative juried exhibit of works by members of the Art Center and the Art Guild of Orange Park, is on display May 30-July 11.

 CLAY & CANVAS STUDIO